-- Does the rate offered cost-effective for S.O.C?
+- Does the rate offered effective for S.O.C?

 - Does the international ocean carrier require a sea freight container condition survey before the container is loaded?

 - Do not overload the sea freight container.
-Consider road weight and port crane limitations.
+Consider road weight and ports cranes limitations.

 - Do you have insurance of the type that will cover you in the event that ocean freight container failure damages the cargo of others or the vessel?
-Most likely your insurance will cover your cargo, but not the damage you do to other cargo or vessels.
-Insurance must be purchased by the customer.
+Most likely your insurance will cover your cargo, but not the damage you do to others, insurance to be purchased by the customer.

-- The Shipper-Owned-Container may send a negative message to Customs.
-Customs knows that "Shipper-Owned-Containers" may mean a one way trip; it can often mean junk or even hazardous cargo and the container might have been purchased at the end of its service life.
+- Notice: S.O.C may send a negative message to Customs.
+Customs know that "Shipper Owned Containers" may mean a "one way trip", it can often mean junk or even hazardous cargo and often purchased at the end of their service life.

 Shipper's responsibilities on commodity and export and import shipping documents submitted to an ocean freight international shipment

-With respect to dealing with a freight forwarder, shipper should have a clear understanding that he/she is responsible for describing the shipped goods and their legality and have sufficient shipping documents submitted for an international shipment.
+In respect of dealing with a freight forwarder, shipper should clear understanding that he/she is responsible for describing and legality of the commodity and sufficiency of shipping documents submitted to an international shipment.

-Carrier's ocean freight bill of lading, the final document that acts as a title for shipped goods, as a rule states 'SHIPPER'S LOAD AND COUNT' and 'SAID BY SHIPPER TO CONTAIN'.
-That means that the international ocean carrier (and a freight forwarder who represents this carrier) is not responsible for information provided by the shipper on his shipped goods.
+Carrier's ocean freight bill of lading, final document that acts as a title for shipped goods, as a rule states 'SHIPPER'S LOAD AND COUNT' and 'SAID BY SHIPPER TO CONTAIN'.
+That means that the international ocean carrier (and a freight forwarder who represents this carrier) is not responsible for information provided by the shipper on his commodity.

-A freight forwarder should advise the shipper of the complexity of international shipment procedures.
+A freight forwarder should guide shipper in complexity of international shipment procedures.
 However, it is the shipper's responsibility to provide all necessary documents related to his international shipment that will be required by origin and destination country officials.